zeynelacikgoez/GDriveAutoExpireDelete/README.md

 GDriveAutoExpireDelete is designed to simplify file management in Google Drive by automatically deleting files that have reached a set expiration date.
 The tool works as follows:

 1. **Detecting Expiration Dates in File Names:**
-   GDriveAutoExpireDelete searches Google Drive for files containing a specific expiration date tag in their name, such as `#expire7`.
-This tag indicates that the file should be automatically deleted seven days after its creation date.
+   GDriveAutoExpireDelete searches Google Drive for files containing specific expiration date tags in their name, such as `#expire7d`, `#expire2w`, `#expire3m`, or `#expire1y`.
+These tags indicate that the file should be automatically deleted after a certain period (7 days, 2 weeks, 3 months, or 1 year respectively) from its creation date.

-   - **Example:** A file named `ProjectReport#expire7` would be automatically deleted seven days after its creation date.
+   - **Example:** A file named `ProjectReport#expire7d` would be automatically deleted seven days after its creation date.

 2. **Automatic Calculation of Expiration Date:**
-   The script calculates the expiration date for each file based on the tag in the file name.
+   The script calculates the expiration date for each file based on the tag in the file name, which can specify days (`d`), weeks (`w`), months (`m`), or years (`y`).
    - **Important:** The program considers the creation date of the files, not the date of the last modification.
 This means that modifications to a file after its creation do not affect the set expiration date.

 3. **Deleting Expired Files:**
    Once the expiration date of a file is reached, it is automatically moved to the Google Drive trash.
 The script performs regular checks to ensure that all files whose expiration date has passed are treated accordingly.

 4. **Updating the File List:**
-   In addition to the deletion functions, the script updates a Google Sheets database with information about the files, such as their creation date and expiration date.
+   In addition to the deletion functions, the script updates a Google Sheets database with information about the files, such as their creation date and calculated expiration date.
 This allows for efficient monitoring and management of the files.
    - **Important Note:** Therefore, the Google Sheet database must not be deleted from Google Drive, as it is essential for the script's operation.

 5. **Synchronization and Updating of Expiry Dates:**